KaiPonel/UMDRacingSIM/README.md

 ## Used technologies
 This simulation-framework is build on the open-source [CARLA Simlulatior](https://github.com/carla-simulator/carla) which allows to build a broad variety of simulations. <br/>
-CARLA itself is build using a fork of [UnrealEngine](https://www.unrealengine.com/en-US)V4.26 with modifications to the engine, cutting of some unneeded features and making it overall more suitable for its usecae.
+CARLA itself is build using a fork of [UnrealEngine](https://www.unrealengine.com/en-US) (Version 4.26) with modifications to the engine, cutting of some unneeded features and making it overall more suitable for its usecae.